SakethAraveti/BERTProject/README.md

 # BERTaurant

 BERTaurant is a web application that allows users to view and add reviews for restaurants.
-It also includes admin functionalities for managing reviews and restaurant details.
+It also includes administrative functionalities for managing reviews and restaurant details.
 The unique aspect of this project is the use of a pre-trained BERT model to classify and score restaurant reviews.

 ## About BERT